-As a veteran Mario Kart player, I already had a very good idea of what I would be getting with the latest instalment.
+As a veteran Mario Kart player, I already had a very good idea of what I would be getting with the latest installment.
 Deceptively unforgiving as normal, Mario Kart 8 present challenge on a particularly large scale; even on 50cc at times.
-Though I’ve yet to play online, I can already tell that I am in for something particularly testing.
-In terms of gameplay however, I did find a fault with the implementation of anti gravity segments.
+Though I’ve yet to play online, I can already tell that I am in for something, particularly testing.
+In terms of gameplay, however, I did find a fault with the implementation of anti-gravity segments.
 I found that whilst the novelty is there, it doesn’t add as much to the table than what I’d anticipated, and doesn’t necessarily add to the challenge either.
-There are some tracks where it world a bit better than others, but for the most part, it seems a little redundant.
+There are some tracks where it works a bit better than others, but for the most part, it seems a little redundant.
 But the worst thing about Mario Kart 8, I believe, is the inclusion of coins being part of the item roster.
-People may say that adds to the challenge, but in my opinion, that can add quite a bit of unnecessary frustration for when players are in front and need something to defend themselves with.
-It my be in homage to the original game, but there’s a good reason why they were removed.
+People may say that adds to the challenge, but in my opinion, that can add quite a bit of unnecessary frustration when players are in front and need something to defend themselves with.
+It may be in homage to the original game, but there’s a good reason why they were removed.
 However, despite these two faults, this game is still exceptionally fun to play.

 Controls – 10/10

 Tailored to play using a variety of different means, I can say that there are no problems with the game’s control scheme.
 I did have concerns that the controls would suffer because of the anti-gravity feature, but Nintendo has handled it flawlessly, and players can virtually skip from Mario Kart Wii to Mario Kart 8 without skipping a beat.
 There are two changes to playing the game with the Wii remote, but that doesn’t take any time at all to get used to.

 Lifespan – N/A (10/10)